hennessyaedan/ON-Hunting-Map/README.md

 * The harvesting numbers will be displayed when the WMU is hovered over on desktop or tapped on your mobile device.

+* Some WMUs are split into sub-WMUs (i.e. WMU 78D, WMU 92A) but sometimes harvesting data only exists parent WMUs and not sub-WMUs.
+In this case, the sub-WMUs are grouped together on the map and the harvesting data for the parent WMU (i.e. WMU 72, WMU 92) is shown instead.
+This is why it may seem like some species are being harvested in city centres.

 # How to contribute to this app

 Contributions to ON-Hunting-Map are welcome, particularly to `script.js`, which powers the interactive map.